A degree in pharmacology provides a solid grounding in scientific knowledge and opens up opportunities in a range of careers

 Organisations such as the British Pharmacological Society (BPS) offer a small number of vacation studentships to financially support undergraduate students undertaking a pharmacology summer vacation research project.

-Some pharmacology degree programmes offer an industrial-placement year.
+Some pharmacology degree programmes offer a placement year.
 Students can find placements in industrial, commercial or research environments, for example the research and development laboratory of a pharmaceutical company or a non-lab based placement in a pharmaceutical-related field, to build up practical experience and contacts.
 Pharmaceutical companies may offer sandwich placements, which can be found by searching their websites.

 Some students work or volunteer in a pharmacy or chemist.